briqii/iArchitecture/architecture-team.md

-Architecture activities is the reflection of iArchitcture definition for Architecture as follows:</br> Architecture is the innovated idea(s) as result to knowledge and experience, following the fundamental principles, and fit with business requirements.
+Architecture activities is the reflection of iArchitcture definition for Architecture as follows:</br> Architecture is the innovated idea(s) as an output to the knowledge and experience, following the fundamental principles, and fit with business requirements.